azumichen/Python-Machine-Learning/README.md

 * [From Keras to 🔥PyTorch🔥](3.5_from_keras_to_pytorch.ipynb)

-#### created for [coderbunker](http://www.coderbunker.com/co-learning) deep learning talk sessions

 This course is the basic deep learning course that follows closely on Jeremy Howard's fantasic /free /life-changing [fast.ai course](course.fast.ai).
+This course created for [coderbunker](http://www.coderbunker.com/co-learning) deep learning talk sessions.

 The most of notebooks are just trails we left behind passing on their awesomeness.